Skip To Main Content

 ELD

-• Students receive Designated ELD from their classroom teachers
+• Students receive Integrated and Designated ELD instruction from their classroom teachers

-• EL 1s and 2s receive additional support from paraprofessionals, EL Assistants
+• Selected EL 1s and 2s receive additional support from paraprofessionals, ELD Assistants

 • Designated time to develop proficiency in English